BIOP/abba-documentation/docs/source/index.rst

 **Atlas datasets**

 Please cite the relevant publication for the atlas dataset you are using.
 To get detailed information about the currently loaded atlas (including URLs and citations), use **Cite → About current atlas (web)** from the top menu.
-This should automatically included in the methods assistant.
+This should be automatically included in the methods assistant.

 **BrainGlobe**